 Employers may not use or inquire about the results of a lie detector test or discharge or discriminate against an employee or job applicant on the basis of the results of a test, or for filing a complaint, or for participating in a proceeding under the Act.

-Where polygraph examinations are allowed, they are subject to strict standards for the conduct of the test, including the pretest, testing and post-testing phases.
+Even then, polygraph tests are subject to strict standards for the conduct of the test, including the pretest, testing and post-testing phases.
 An examiner must be licensed and bonded or have professional liability coverage.
 The Act strictly limits the disclosure of information obtained during a polygraph test.

 The EPPA provides that employees have a right to employment opportunities without being subjected to lie detector tests, unless a specific exemption applies.
 The Act also provides employees the right to file a lawsuit for violations of the Act.
 In addition, the Wage and Hour Division accepts complaints of alleged EPPA violations.

-The Secretary of Labor can bring court action to restrain violators and assess civil money penalties up to $10,000 per violation.
+The Secretary of Labor can bring court action to restrain violators and assess civil money penalties.
 An employer who violates the law may be liable to the employee or prospective employee for legal and equitable relief, including employment, reinstatement, promotion and payment of lost wages and benefits.